• Home

 How to Make Baby Bibs

 Did I mention this is the easiest bib to make?!?
-No worrying about turning your bib inside out and trying to stitch it closed.
+No worrying about putting right sides together and turning your bib inside out and trying to stitch it closed.
 It’s just one seam, a snap and you’re done!
+Couldn’t be better and it’s so cute with the raw edges showing.

 Supplies